LuckyHacker/UMNI/README.md

 Write your game data in here, which you want to send to other clients.

 #### remote.data:
-Clients' local.data files and timestamp will be combined in this file as simple as this: timestamp + newline + local.data1 + local.data2 + local.data3 etc. So every client's local.data file will be in everyone's remote.data file.
+Clients' local.data files and timestamp will be combined in this file as simple as this: timestamp + space + local.data1 + local.data2 + local.data3 etc. So every client's local.data file will be in everyone's remote.data file.

 #### config.data:
 Server provided client ID will be in this file.
 You want to read this file as soon as game starts.